KingOfTheNOPs/cookie-monster/README.md

-# cookie-monster
+# Cookie-Monster
 Steal browser cookies for edge, chrome and firefox through a BOF or exe!
-Cookie-Monster will extract the WebKit master key, locate a browser process with a handle to the Cookies and Login Data files, copy the handle(s) and then fileless download the target.
+Cookie-Monster will extract the WebKit master key, locate a browser process with a handle to the Cookies and Login Data files, copy the handle(s) and then filelessly download the target.
 Once the Cookies/Login Data file(s) are downloaded, the python decryption script can help extract those secrets!
+Firefox module will parse the profiles.ini and locate where the logins.json and key4.db files are located and download them.
+A seperate github repo is referenced for offline decryption.

 ## BOF Usage
 ```